 Increasing a petty cash fund

-When additional petty cash funds are needed, the Department Chair/Director sends a memorandum to the Manager of Banking Operations and Auxiliary Accounting justifying the increase.
+When additional petty cash funds are needed, the Department Chair/Director sends a memorandum to Financial Services and Operations at firstname.lastname@example.org justifying the increase.
 Submit a check request payable to the fund custodian in the amount of the requested increase.

 Decreasing a petty cash fund